Australian Shepherd vs Australian Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Australian Shepherd has a typical lifespan of 12-15 years, while Australian Terrier lives approximately 11-15 years.
 Health profiles differ significantly between these dogs.
 Australian Shepherd is predisposed to Genetic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Australian Terrier faces its own health challenges including Orthopedic Conditions, Other Concerns.
+Australian Terrier faces its own health challenges including joint and skeletal conditions, Other Concerns.
 Australian Shepherd has 3 documented predispositions compared to 2 for Australian Terrier, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health